How to start your personal statement

 3. Break it down

-Turning your notes into paragraphs might still seem like a huge task. so break your personal statement down into manageable chunks.
+Turning your notes into paragraphs might still seem like a huge task.
+Break your personal statement down into manageable chunks.

 Think of what you would like each paragraph to be about and put your ideas from your mind map into these sections to start getting an idea of how your personal statement might be structured.